pahrialms/magnum-capi/README.md

 ```

 # 5. Manual scale cluster
-Scaling a cluster means adding servers to or removing servers from the cluster.
-Currently, this is done through the ‘cluster-update’ operation by modifying the node-count attribute, for example:
+Scaling a cluster means adding servers to or removing servers from the cluster. for example:

 ```
 openstack coe nodegroup create mycluster test-ng --node-count 1 --role test